godaddy/gasket/packages/gasket-cli/docs/package-management.md

 yarn link
 ```

-Change to your Gasket application directory and run one of the following
+Navigate to your Gasket application directory and run one of the following
 commands.
 This will symlink the module from above.
-Make sure to change
+Be sure to replace
-`<@your-scope/plugin-name>` to the `name` of your above module in its
+`<@your-scope/plugin-name>` with the `name` of your module from its
-`package.json`.
+`package.json` file.

 ```bash
 npm link <@your-scope/plugin-name>
 yarn link <@your-scope/plugin-name>
 ```

-Note: If you're creating a plugin that is specific to a single project you're
+Note: If you're creating a plugin specific to a single project, it's better to
-better of creating a [one-off plugin] in the `plugins/` folder.
-Also note that
+create a [one-off plugin] in the `plugins/` folder.
+Additionally, keep in mind
-creating a symlink will not automatically add it to the `package.json`
+that creating a symlink will not automatically add it to the `package.json`
 dependency definitions.

 [npm install]: https://docs.npmjs.com/cli/install